MarilenaRoque/secret_clubhouse/README.md

 ## Features

-If you're not an authenticated member
+If you're not an authenticated member:

 - Sign Up to the club
 - Log in
 - See the content of the posts but not the author of it.

- If you are an authenticated member
+ If you are an authenticated member:

 - Create a post
 - Update your posts